gpratte/react-performance/README.md

 * _npm start_

 ## Has State
-Clicking on the *Has State* button brings up a screen with a modal dialog.
+Clicking on the *Has State* button brings up a screen with the child components timestamped and overlaid by a modal dialog.

 ![react Has State list of components overlaid by a modal dialog](/img/Has-State-modal.png)

-Clicking the *Cancel* button results it the dialog being dismissed and the parent component (ParentHasState) being rendered.
+Clicking the *Close* button results it the dialog being dismissed and the parent component (ParentHasState) being rendered.
 Note that the timestamps change on the children components that rerender

 ![react Has State list of components after dismissing the modal dialog](/img/Has-State-no-modal.png)